How To Turn Drive Shaft By Hand?

 Using too much force

-Trying to turn a drive shaft by hand with too much force can be dangerous.
+Using excessive force when turning a drive shaft by hand can be hazardous.

-If you’re having difficulty turning the shaft, it’s possible that there is a problem with the shaft or the component it’s connected to.
+If you find it hard to turn the shaft, it might indicate a problem with the shaft or the connected component.

-Before attempting to turn a drive shaft by hand, it’s important to make sure that there are no obstructions or anything else in the way.
+Before attempting to turn a drive shaft by hand, always ensure there are no obstructions in the way.

-If the shaft is obstructed and you try to turn it, you could damage the shaft or the component it’s connected to.
+If the shaft encounters an obstruction and you try to force it, you could end up damaging the shaft or the connected component.

 Turning the wrong way